-Coral Gables offers a wide range of housing choices including condominiums, rental apartments and single family homes with an average sale price of $767,000.
+Coral Gables offers a wide range of housing choices including condominiums, townhomes, rental apartments and single family homes.
+The average sale price in 2022 for single family homes is $2,997,346 and for condos and townhomes $729,364.
 Unique to the South Gables area are many exclusive, gated waterfront communities with varying architectural styles including Cocoplum, Old Cutler Bay, Journey’s End, Gables Estates, Hammock Oaks, Snapper Creek Lakes, Gables by the Sea, and Deering Bay.
-Residential sales in this area for 2017 average $1,874,000.
 Property values have increased exponentially throughout the city, in part, because of strictly enforced building regulations, zoning codes and community maintenance.

 There are three hospitals, a public library, ten motel/hotels, five museums, numerous art galleries, theaters and cinemas, more than 120 restaurants, 22 parks, two public and two private golf courses and fantastic shopping at Miracle Mile and Merrick Park.